 The reputation precedes itself—the notorious razorburn.
 Nearly the entire world’s population practices the removal of unwanted body hair.
 Shaving is the most common method used followed by plucking and waxing; however, the power of the blade is not without any possible repercussions.
 We all yearn for a body paved with smooth and supple skin, but this is not possible without a couple bumps in the road.
 Both men and women suffer from such roadblocks including razorburn, razor bumps and ingrown hairs.

 “[Razorburn] is an irritation of the skin that creates redness and inflammation,” says dermatologist Kimberly Edwards, MD.
-“Occasionally, the hairs are shaved so closely that when attempting to regrow from the follicle, they puncture it and grow underneath the skin—these are called ingrown hairs.”
+Ingrown hairs, on the other hand, happen when “the hairs are shaved so closely that when attempting to regrow from the follicle, they puncture it and grow underneath the skin.”

 While, ideally, we’d like to prevent razor bumps and ingrown hairs, sometimes, the burn in unavoidable.
 In such cases, there are a number of products available to facilitate getting your skin back on track to its radiant and smooth potential including quick fixes, gentle mists and blade-less possibilities.